vstruct is a pure Python module for parsing and serializing

 type defined here.

-parser will first consumer four bytes for the .Signature
+The IMAGE_NT_HEADERS parser will first consumer four bytes for the .Signature field,

 inspect that class’s definition to determine its size and layout.